nndi-oss/compozip/README.md

 You need to have [Go 1.11 (or greater)](https://golang.org), [PHP](https://php.net) and [Composer](https://getcomposer.org) installed.

+You MUST build the code before starting the server.

 ```sh
 $ git clone https://github.com/zikani03/compozipd.git
 $ cd compozipd